AlpMercan/Where-AM-I/README.md

 # Where-AM-I
 OpenCV Robot Relocalization: This project utilizes OpenCV and IMU data to address the 'kidnapped robot' problem.
 It features two key components:
 1. Kidnapping Detection, which uses IMU data to identify unexpected movements suggesting the robot has been moved
-2. Relocalization, employing OpenCV for visual SLAM to reorient the robot in its new environment.
+2. Relocalization, employing OpenCV for template matching to reorient the robot in its new environment using lidar costmaps.
 The approach combines threshold-based
 - IMU analysis with feature detection and mapping, offering a robust solution for autonomous reorientation after displacement.
 # How to use it
 1. cd catkin_ws/src #wherever your main is